 The Contractor shall prepare documented procedures for all required processes as defined in Clause 5 of MRTS50 Specific Quality System Requirements.
-These shall include, but are not limited to, procedures for handling, storage, transport, heating and transfer of binder in accordance with the requirements of Clause 8 of MRTS17 Bitumen or Clauses 5.2 and 8 of MRTS18 Polymer Modified Binder (including Crumb Rubber) and this Technical Specification as appropriate.
+These shall include, but are not limited to:

+- procedures for handling, storage, transport, heating and transfer of binder in accordance with the requirements of Clause 8 of MRTS17 Bitumen or Clauses 5.2 and 8 of MRTS18 Polymer Modified Binder (including Crumb Rubber) and this Technical Specification as appropriate - enhanced construction procedures, if sealing works will be undertaken during cold weather (refer Clauses 11.2 and 11.3) and other high-risk situations, and - procedures that prevent: - o wash-off of bituminous material used to prime pavement surfaces, and - o environmental harm that may result from the wash-off of this material.